AakaashShroff/SwiggyAPI/README.md

 Do not forget to have balance in your swiggy money.
 Enjoy :)

 -----------------------------------------------------
-Note: This script in my personal use will be further updated to use nltk to order food similar to input(typo errors cause a rerun to order successfully as value is not found in the dictionary).
+Note: This script in my personal use will be further updated to use nltk/fuzzywuzzy to order food similar to input(typo errors cause a rerun to order successfully as value is not found in the dictionary).
 This will further be converted to a flask API which I might add here once done.
 This api will be integrated on my local server for my personal AI assistant to order food for me with a single voice command.

 ------------------------------------------------------